Money Mystery Explained

 Let’s start with the notion that DB Cooper initially planned to jump from the jet shortly after taking off from Seattle.
 This is backed up in two ways.

 First, Cooper initially demanded that the jet depart Seattle with the airstairs down, in other words, dragging upon the runway.
-This was rejected by the pilots after significant debate with Cooper who ultimately relented and let the jet takeoff with the airstairs up, nonetheless he demanded that they be deployed immediately upon takeoff.
+This was rejected by the pilots after significant debate with Cooper, who ultimately relented and let the jet takeoff with the airstairs up.
+Nonetheless, Cooper demanded that they be deployed immediately upon takeoff.

 Needless to say, Cooper didn’t jump near Seattle.
 Why?